jingxiang-z/CSKnowledgeHub/Distributed System/01-Foundation.md

 **CA Systems (Consistency + Availability)**

-Only possible without network partitions, which means the system is not truly distributed or operates within a single data center with reliable networking.
+Only possible if you **assume partitions do not occur** (or you are willing to treat partitions as failures that break availability/operation).
+In practice, partitions can happen even within a single data center.

 *Examples:* Traditional RDBMS (PostgreSQL, MySQL) on a single node or with synchronous replication in a tightly-coupled cluster.